COS301-SE-2024/TailWaggr/docs/srs.md

     3. Users must be able to find a pet caretaker:
         1. Users must be see pet caretaker details
         2. User must be able to see the pet caretaker location
-4. Forums subsystem:
+4. Content subsystem:
     1. Users must be able to create forum
         1. Users must be able to create forums
         2. Users must be able to create forum posts
-        3. Users must be able to select or create relevant tags to categorise the forum
+        3. Users must be able to delete their forums
+        4. Users must be able to delete their messages
     2. Users must be able to interact with posts
         1. Users must be able to like a post
         2. Users must be able to share a post
         3. Users must be able to comment on a post
+        4. Users must be able to delete their posts
 5. Notifications subsystem:
     1. Users must be able to receive notifications from their forum posts
 		1. Users must receive notifications if they receive a like on their forum posts
 		2. User must receive notifications if they receive a comment on their forum posts
-		3. Users must receive notifications if their forum post is shared
     2. Users must be able to receive notifications from followed forums
-        1. Users must be able to receive notifications about new comments on forums they follow
+        1. Users must be able to receive notifications about new messages on forums they follow
-        2. Users must be able to receive notifications for replies on their comments on forums
+        2. Users must be able to receive notifications for replies on their messages on forums
-    3. Pet caretakers must receive notifications of users interested in their services
-    	1. Pet caretakers must receive notifications of users requesting their service
-    	2. Pet caretakers must receive notifications of upcoming appointments for their pets

 ## Use Case diagrams:
 ![Use Case Diagram](doc_images/UCDiagrams.jpg)